 Cheapest car insurance for seniors after an accident in Rhode Island

-Much like a ticket or DUI, having an accident on your driving record will raise your insurance rates.
-While the increase varies by insurer, our data show that drivers can expect their premium to jump by 16% after one at-fault accident with property damage exceeding $2,000.
+Similar to a ticket or DUI, an accident on your record will lead to higher insurance rates.
+Although the exact increase depends on the insurer, data show drivers can expect a 16% hike in premiums after an at-fault accident with property damage over $2,000.

 CompanyAnnual rates with 1 at-fault accidentMonthly rates with 1 at-fault accident